openstack/swift/doc/source/overview_architecture.rst

 The Proxy Server is responsible for tying together the rest of the Swift architecture.
 For each request, it will look up the location of the account, container, or object in the ring (see below) and route the request accordingly.
+For Erasure Code type policies, the Proxy Server is also responsible for encoding and decoding object data.
+See :doc:`overview_erasure_code` for complete information on Erasure Code suport.
 The public API is also exposed through the Proxy Server.

 A large number of failures are also handled in the Proxy Server.
 For example, if a server is unavailable for an object PUT, it will ask the